jhollist/high_res_cyano/docs/hi_res_draft_qapp_addendum.md

 ## Data management {#data-management}

 All project data will be managed as a an Apache Arrow formatted columnar data file (https://arrow.apache.org/).
 This format is cross-platform and provides efficient storage and read/write.
-Changes to this file are managed via the git version control system and ccess to the data for project members are via a private repository (USEPA/high_res_cyano) inside of EPA's Enterprise GitHub organization.
+Changes to this file are managed via the git version control system and access to the data for project members are via a private repository (USEPA/high_res_cyano) inside of EPA's Enterprise GitHub organization.

 The data file will be generated on a schedule from files committed to the repository.
 Each of these files is provided in a unique format.
 We will use a scheduled run, via GitHub Actions, to clean these files and reorganize them into a standard format.
 All datasets will be combined into the single project data file.
 The structure of this file is outlined in Table 2.